LaunchCodeEducation/java-web-development/src/chapters/interfaces-and-polymorphism/interfaces.rst

-The intended purpose of default methods is to allow programmers to add a method to an interface that has already been released, while not forcing those already using the interface to add new code to their classes.
-You should avoid using default methods in all other situations other than the one described here.
+The intended purpose of default methods is to allow programmers to add a method to an interface that has already been released, while not forcing those already using the interface to add new code to their classes. *You should avoid using default methods in all situations other than the one described here.*

 Implementing an Interface
 -------------------------